-- Undertaken by an APSCA approved auditor and firm - Conducted on either an unannounced or semi-announced basis, except for follow-up audits - 2 or 4 pillar audits (if SMETA)

-Uploaded to the SEDEX platform with all audit findings mapped to SMETA issue titles by the audit firm
+- Undertaken by an APSCA approved auditor and firm - Conducted on either an unannounced or semi-announced basis, except for follow-up audits - 2 or 4 pillar audits (if SMETA) - Uploaded to the SEDEX platform with all audit findings mapped to SMETA issue titles by the audit firm

-Asda's will accept SMETA methodology audits.
+Asda will accept SMETA methodology audits.
 In certain instances, we will also accept the following audit methodologies:

 - Amfori BSCI

+- Siza

 - SA8000

 - Ethical Supply Chain Program (ESCP), previously known as IETP Ethical Toy Program

-If you would like to utilise a different methodology to those listed above, please reach out to the Asda Responsible Sourcing and Human Rights team for approval (responsiblesourcinggueries@asda.uk).
+If you would like to utilise a different methodology to those listed above, please contact responsiblesourcingqueries@asda.uk to obtain approval.